Country Living in a Cariboo Valley

 • 15 Things to Know About Living in the Country

 Do you need to reseed the bare spots in your lawn?
 Have you got an area that’s been cleared, leveled and now needs to be planted in grass?
-Why not plant clover for the bees instead of grass seed?
+Why not think about growing clover instead of a traditional grass lawn?

-Clover always looks nice and lush and you don’t need to mow it as often.
-Heck, if you plant white clover, you don’t even need to mow it at all if you don’t want to.
-It doesn’t grow very tall.
+Planted clover always looks nice and lush and you don’t need to mow it as often.
+Heck, if you plant Dutch white clover, you don’t even need to mow it at all if you don’t want to.
+It typically only grows 4 inches tall or so.

 Why We Should Plant Clover for the Bees